Greenlaw Hall 226, CB #3520

 B.A.
 History, Columbia University, 2001.

-His book, Lethal State, will be published by UNC Press in January 2019.
+His book, Lethal State, was be published by UNC Press in February 2019.
 Lethal State explores the history of the death penalty in North Carolina from its colonial origins; to its use during Reconstruction, Redemption, and Jim Crow; to its relationship to lynching; to its decline in the 1940s and 1950s; and to its resurgence in the 1970s as part of the backlash against the civil rights movement.

 His digital projects include “A Red Record,” a student-driven project exploring lynching and its victims in the American South, and “Mapping the Long Women’s Movement,” an experiment in empowering researchers to explore oral histories in new ways.